 Clopidogrel (By mouth)

-Used alone or together with aspirin to help prevent stroke, heart attack, and other heart problems.
-This medicine is a blood thinner.
+Helps prevent stroke, heart attack, and other heart problems.
+This medicine is a platelet inhibitor.

 How to Use This Medicine: